 Fast facts on phobias

-- Phobias are much more serious than simple fear sensations and are not limited to fears of specific triggers.
+- Phobias are more serious than simple fear sensations and are not limited to fears of specific triggers.

-- Despite phobic individuals being aware that their fear is irrational, they can not control the feelings.
+- Despite individuals being aware that their phobia is irrational, they cannot control the fear reaction.

 - Symptoms may include sweating, chest pains, and pins and needles.